 You want to seem like you enjoy your work, and you’re enjoying the conversation with whoever you’re talking to.
 Smiling is one of the easiest ways to do it.

 It’s okay to feel a bit nervous in a conversation.
 It happens to everyone.
-But try to avoid grinding your teeth, wrinkling your face or looking tense.
+But try to avoid clenching your jaw, wrinkling your face or looking tense.
 People can sense this stuff immediately and it’ll change how they remember the interaction (and not in a good way).

 Not too hard, not too soft.
 Keep it firm and confident but don’t try to squeeze the life out of their hand like it’s a fight to the death!